 Sometimes errors do occur.
 For example, in some BMW 3-series coupes and sedans (E36) the trunk wiring harness had a tendency to short out.
 Most of such cars had a new harness installed under warranty.
 But such shortfalls are few and far between.
 These are the rare exception, not the norm.

-The easiest way to test for undue electrical drains is to insert an ammeter in line with the negative terminal of the car battery and the ground cable.
+The easiest way to test for undue electrical drains is to insert an ammeter in line with the negative terminal of the car battery and the ground cable (NOTE: With the engine OFF, or you will fry your voltmeter and alternator) with all accessories off.
 The current draw should be on the order of milliAmps (check the service manual to be sure) from the various computers in the car (engine, radio, SRS, ABS, transmission, etc.).
 If it is larger than this, pull fuses one at a time and note the change in current draw.
 If one circuit seems to be pulling more amperage than normal, you can than trace this one circuit for problems, rather than just pulling at wires willy-nilly.
 Again, note the precautions above, and make sure if you disconnect power from an electrical device (such as your radio) you won't need a special code to reactivate it.

 Aftermarket radios tend to draw more power, even when off, than factory components.
 Many of these types of radios are installed after the car is a few years old and the battery is getting worn.
 The combination of an aftermarket radio and an older battery can trigger an electrical problem.
 And again, the solution is usually a new battery (hopefully replaced before the alternator is shot as well).
 So often, you hear of these "mysterious short somewhere" pleas right after some youngster put a boom-boom stereo in his old hoop-de.

-And speaking of which, some car stereos and nav systems can draw a LOT of power.
-My new Pioneer AVIC-Z2 is on a 20-amp circuit.
+And speaking of which, some car stereos and navigation systems can draw a LOT of power.
+My new Pioneer AVIC-Z2 is on a 20-amp circuit (it has a hard drive and basically is a small computer).
 The owners manual explicitly states that the radio should NEVER be run unless the engine is running.
 It draws that much power.
 And my experience has shown than running the radio even for a half-hour, can pull down the battery enough to the point where the car may not start.